 The proposed project will greatly enhance connectivity with existing and planned bicycle and pedestrian infrastructure and transit service for this transportation corridor.
 Additional improvements include traffic calming measures at key locations and improved major street crossings.

 The Oak Street corridor from Third Street to the Grand Canal was identified as priority #13 out of 39 corridors for implementation in the City of Phoenix Bicycle Master Plan (BMP) adopted by City Council in November 2014.
 Due to connectivity of the corridor with adjacent BMP projects, and the larger bicycle network, City staff applied for and was awarded a Maricopa Association of Governments Design Assistance Grant to complete a project assessment report addressing safety improvements for the Oak Street bicycle corridor to provide a low-stress environment for bicyclists.

 Oak Street is a collector street in Central Phoenix, one-half mile south of Thomas Road and one-half mile north of McDowell Road.
 The City identified Oak Street for bicycle facility improvements because as a collector street it is part of the City grid system, and has lower vehicle counts than arterial streets to the north and south.
 As a two-lane roadway, Oak Street can provide a safe, easy, low-stress route for bicyclists.

-The proposed plan for this project maintains the existing number of travel lanes on Oak Street and includes a two-way cycle track and bike lanes.
+The proposed plan for this project maintains the existing number of travel lanes on Oak Street and includes bike lanes and sidewalks.
 The proposed improvements for this project include:

 - Bike Lanes